-In 1915, Helzberg Diamonds, a chain of jewelry stores based in Kansas City, was founded.
+In 1915, Helzberg Diamonds, a chain of jewelry stores based in Kansas City, began.

 In 1940, Jack Dabney Ringwalt founded National Indemnity Company.

-In 1951, Albert Lee Ueltschi founded FlightSafety International (FSI), a pilot training company.
+In 1951, Albert Lee Ueltschi founded FlightSafety International (FSI).

-In 1955, Berkshire Hathaway was formed from the merger of Hathaway Manufacturing Company and Berkshire Fine Spinning Associates, starting as a textile manufacturer.
+In 1955, Berkshire Hathaway originated as a textile manufacturer formed from the merger of Hathaway Manufacturing Company and Berkshire Fine Spinning Associates.

-In 1962, Warren Buffett began buying Berkshire Hathaway stock for his investment fund, Buffett Partnership Ltd., at $7.50 per share.
+In 1962, Warren Buffett began buying Berkshire Hathaway stock for his investment fund at $7.50 per share.

-In 1963, Franklin Otis Booth Jr. invested $1 million in Berkshire Hathaway, eventually becoming a billionaire.
+In 1963, Franklin Otis Booth Jr. invested $1 million in Berkshire Hathaway.

 In 1965, Berkshire Hathaway transitioned from a textile manufacturer into a conglomerate under the management of Warren Buffett.

-In 1965, Warren Buffett bought more stock, took control of Berkshire Hathaway, and fired Seabury Stanton, after a dispute over a tender offer.
+In 1965, Warren Buffett bought more stock to take control of Berkshire Hathaway and fire Seabury Stanton, leaving Buffett's fund with a major interest in a declining textile business.

-In March 1967, Berkshire Hathaway acquired National Indemnity Company for $8.6 million, marking the company's entry into the insurance business under Buffett's control.
+In March 1967, Berkshire Hathaway acquired National Indemnity Company for $8.6 million, marking the company's entrance into the insurance business under Warren Buffett's control.

-In 1968, David Gottesman invested in Berkshire Hathaway, eventually becoming a billionaire.
+In 1968, David Gottesman invested in Berkshire Hathaway.

-In 1976, Berkshire Hathaway first invested in GEICO when it was facing financial difficulty and had a very low stock price.
+In 1976, Berkshire Hathaway first invested in GEICO, at a time when it was facing financial difficulty and had a very low stock price.

-In 1977, Berkshire Hathaway purchased the Buffalo Evening News and resumed publication of a Sunday edition.
+In 1977, Berkshire Hathaway purchased the Buffalo Evening News and resumed publication of a Sunday edition that had ceased in 1914.

 In 1982, after the morning newspaper Buffalo Courier-Express ceased operation, the Buffalo Evening News changed its name to The Buffalo News.